nviennot/easy-finance/README.md

 * Run the following in the repository directory

 ```
-source with_env.sh
+npm install -g now
+now login
 ./deploy.sh
 ```

 You may be asked to link your ZEIT account.
+Answering the default answers should do.
 After a minute or so, you should see the deployed URL.

 ## License